syncfusion-content/maui-docs/MAUI/PDF-Viewer/Stamps.md

 /// <param name="selectedAnnotation">The selected annotation instance that may be obtained from the annotation selected event</param>
 void EditSelectedStampAnnotation(Annotation selectedAnnotation)
 {
-    //Type cast the selected annotation as stamp annotation. if (selectedAnnotation is StampAnnotation stampAnnotation)
+    // Type cast the selected annotation as stamp annotation. if (selectedAnnotation is StampAnnotation stampAnnotation)
     {
-        //Change the opacity to 75%.
+        // Change the opacity to 75%.
         stampAnnotation.Opacity = 0.75f;
     }
 }